ldgabbay/jwplayer/fl5/doc/publishers/options.rst

  * **skin** (*undefined*): location of a [wiki:Player5Skinning skin file] containing the player graphics.
 The [/browser SVN repository] contains [browser:skins a couple of example skins].
  * **width** (*280*): width of the display in pixels.

+The player also has a :ref:`layout engine <layout>` which positions the controlbar, the playlist, and any positioned plugins.

 .. _options-colors:

 Colors